 The holiday season is a wonderful time to donate, volunteer your time, and make an impact in the community.
 Seeking out an opportunity to contribute to your community during the holidays is a wonderful start.
 Beyond the holiday season, organizations that provide outreach services are often short on volunteers.
-Consider volunteering this holiday season, and… Continue reading Where To Volunteer And Support The Tucson Community Through The Holiday Season
+Consider volunteering this holiday season, and… Continue reading Where to Volunteer and Support the Tucson Community Through the 2023 Holiday Season

 Because of science, President Richard Nixon signed into law on April 1, 1970, the Public Health Cigarette Smoking Act, banning cigarette ads from airing on television and radio.
 On July 1, 2004, the Clean Indoor Air Act went into effect, banning smoking in all enclosed public places except in designated areas.
 On December 2016, e-cigarettes were added.
 In late 2019, many… Continue reading Science

 Most Americans have some type of face covering due to the COVID-19 pandemic.
 Whether homemade, scarves, bandanas, or purchased at your local store, a face covering is strongly recommended by the CDC and mandated by most local governments.
 Face masks combined with other preventive measures, such as frequent hand-washing and physical distancing, help slow the… Continue reading What Type Of Face Mask Provides The Best Protection Against COVID-19?